John L. Wimbush: Dartmouth

 According to Whistler's web-site John Wimbush moved to Dartmouth around 1902.
-Why he moved to Dartmouth and where exactly his studio and residence was is in that location is also unknown.
+Why he moved to Dartmouth and where exactly in that location his studio and residence was is also unknown.

 Interestingly the painter Henry B. Wimbush also did numerous illustrations and drawings around Devon and Cornwall at this time and possibly the website devoted to Whistler above confuses the two.
 Henry B. Wimbush was a book illustrator and postcard artist.